libokj/CDPN-CPI/README.md

-# CDPN-CPI
+# CDPN-VS

-DeepSEQreen is a PyTorch-based DTI prediction toolkit with a unified data pipeline and a modular framework.
-CDPN-CPI is a barebone version of DeepSEQreen for demonstrative purposes.
+DeepSEQreen is a PyTorch-based CPI prediction toolkit with a unified data pipeline and a modular framework.
+CDPN-VS is a barebone version of DeepSEQreen for demonstrative purposes.

 ## Installation